 When you are teaching a course, review the official course outline and use it as the basis for planning the course.
 Faculty are responsible for teaching the officially approved content of a course.
 Official course outlines of record are available on the Web.
 To obtain a copy of an official course outline, go to the SCC homepage (www.solano.edu), click on the "Course Outlines" bar on the left side of the screen, then click on "Public Access."
 Use the drop-down menu to identify the course department and type in the course number, then click the "Search" button.
 A copy of the official course outline for the course you identified will be displayed.

 Course Syllabus for Students - Faculty members are expected to provide basic information about each class the first week of class, either in handout form or by posting online.
 The syllabus should include all of the following information:

-\succ Course title and number ≻ Course prerequisites and advisories, if any \triangleright Course description and objectives \checkmark Course content outline \succ Student Learning outcomes ٨ Instructor contact information \checkmark Methods of student evaluation, types and number of exams ٧ Grading standards Attendance requirements, including last date to drop the class and receive a "W." (See the Academic Calendar for actual date.)
-A Outside of class homework expectations \triangleright Additional requirements \triangleright Dates of mid-term and final examinations \checkmark Dates of semester holidays \triangleright Instructor e-mail address (SCC)
+Course title and number > Course prerequisites and advisories, if any Course description and objectives \triangleright Course content outline Student Learning Outcomes \wedge Instructor contact information Methods of student evaluation, types and number of Grading standards exams A Attendance requirements, including last date to drop the class and receive a "W." (See the Academic Calendar for actual date.)
+A Outside of class homework expectations Additional requirements > Dates of mid-term and final examinations Dates of semester holidays > Instructor e-mail address (SCC)

-This information should match the information on the official course outline of record.
+^{}This information should match the information on the official course outline of record.